Courses

 Tuesday Morning Talmud: Women in the Talmud

-Tuesdays at 9:00am
+Tuesdays at 10am

 Taught by Rabbi Emily Langowitz

 Join us to see how, even thousands of years later, these ancient texts continue to have meaning in our 21st century lives.
 And don’t be afraid to bring your own experiences to the table!
 Each one of us has something to add to this age-old sacred dialogue.
 You do not need to have any prior experience in Talmud study to join us.
+You also need not have joined us last semester to enjoy the learning this spring!

 If you would like to pay by check, or have financial needs that require a scholarship, please contact Rabbi Langowitz at rabbilangowitz@womenlearning.org.